 » Gather data to inform judicial challenges and campaigning.

 Sufficient and suitable volunteers to support and stay with the project - we have a Volunteer Manager who recruits and trains volunteers for all of the projects BRR run.
-He can appeal to networks when we are short of volunteers.
+We can appeal to networks when we are short of volunteers.

 Individual donors can receive regularly project updates and general supporters receive a quarterly newsletter.
 We write formal reports on projects for trusts and foundations.
 Sign up to our newsletter from our website.

 Budget - Project Cost: £14,742Loading graph....